DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/work-with-chart-elements.md

 You can use the mouse or keyboard commands to create a copy of an element or a group of [selected elements](select-elements.md).

-- **By mouse**: press Ctrl+Shift and drag an element to clone it.
+- **Mouse**: press Ctrl+Shift and drag an element to clone it.

-- **By keyboard**: select an element and press Ctrl+Shift+arrow key to create a copy next to the original element in the arrow's direction.
+- **Keyboard**: select an element and press Ctrl+Shift+arrow to create a copy next to the original element in the arrow's direction.

 ![Clone a Shape](../../images/diagram-clone-element.gif)

 ## Link a Connector to a Shape

-1. Hover the mouse cursor over a shape to display its connection points.
+1. Hover the mouse pointer over a shape to display its connection points.

 1. Drag a point to create a connector.